kennethloeffler/anatta/README.md

 ##### TweenSystem
 ##### VehicleSystem
 ### Creating custom systems
 Clientside and serverside systems are each defined in ReplicatedStorage.WorldSmithClient.Systems and ServerScriptService.WorldSmithServer.Systems, respectively.
 Each system runs on its own thread and has access to the **entity-component map** as well as the **component-entity map**.
+Examples of system implementations can be found by looking at the built-in systems defined in ReplicatedStorage.WorldSmithClient.Systems and ServerScriptService.WorldSmithServer.Systems.

+#### Communicating between components
+Sometimes components need to communicate.
+In general, there are three ways by which components may communicate which each other; [these are descrbed in detail here.](http://gameprogrammingpatterns.com/component.html#how-do-components-communicate-with-each-other)